Bavid-Dowie/project2-api-react-audioplayer-app/README.md

 Upload images of wireframe to cloudinary and add the link here with a description of the specific wireframe.

-#### MVP EXAMPLE
+#### MVP
 - Find and use external api
-- Render data on page
+- React Router for landing page
-- Navigation to routes
+- Search SoundCloud library by 'keyword'
-- Random joke
+- Render SoundCloud data onto page
-- Search for joke
+- Play audio on page using React Player

-#### PostMVP EXAMPLE
+#### PostMVP

-- Allow user to choose favorites
+- Personl user login authorization
-- Save their choices in firebase
+- Save favorite songs
-- Add user auth
+- Upload audio files to personal SoundCloud page

 ## React Component Hierarchy